 How I make it

-Place the cooked grains in a large mixing bowl and add the borlotti beans and the spring onions.
-Whisk together the olive oil and pomegranate molasses with the olive oil and gently combine with the freekeh mixture.
-Season to your taste.
+Add the borlotti beans and the spring onions.
+Whisk together the olive oil and pomegranate molasses and gently stir through the freekeh mixture.
+Season generously.

-Add most of the pomegranate arils and all the chopped herbs.
+Add most of the pomegranate arils and all the herbs.
 Check the seasoning again.

 Tumble the salad onto a beautiful plate and garnish with pistachios, the remaining pomegranate arils, a drizzle of pomegranate molasses, a squeeze of lemon and a sprinkling of sumac.